Display resolution

 [Choosing the right display resolution for a pen display](/drawtab/buying/choosing-display-resolution.md)

-**MacOS** works with resolution differently than windows.
-In particular it renders text different and this can make text a little fuzzy at certain resolutions.
-Fortunately there are ways to mitigate the problem.
-See: [Fuzzy text on displays with MacOS](https://docs.sevenpens.com/drawtab/guides/platforms/macos/display-resolution)
+**macOS** works with resolution differently than Windows.
+In particular, it renders text differently, and this can make text a little fuzzy at certain resolutions.
+Fortunately, there are ways to mitigate the problem.
+See: [Fuzzy text on displays with MacOS](/drawtab/guides/platforms/macos/display-resolution.md)

 ## **Anti-glare sparkle**